nkaare/azure-bicep-timezone-helper/README.md

-# Bicep Time Zone Helper
+# Azure Bicep - Time Zone Helper
 An Azure Bicep helper for time zones.
 With the arrival of user-defined functions and user-defined types for Bicep, I was thinking of a quick way to solve a common problem..
 Different time zone formats for resources in Azure.